evalyan/share2020/README.md

 ## Part 1 - Discover the banking application

 1. Locate your assigned ID number: ________________.

 2. Locate your assigned git repository: _______________________________.

-2. Launch a terminal and clone your GitHub repository *banking-app-xx* to create a local copy of your banking application, where xx is your assigned ID number:
+3. Launch a terminal (or command prompt in Windows).

+4. Clone your git repository to create a local copy of your banking application.
+Replace xx with your assigned ID number.

    `git clone https://github.com/zcloud-01/banking-app-xx`

-2. Take a look at the imported *banking-app-xx* folder:
+5. Examine the directory structure of your imported repository.

    `cd banking-app-xx`

-   `dir or ls`
+   `ls (or dir for Windows)`

    * *app.js*: the application server code.
    * *public/index.html*: the application client code (banking dashboard).
    * *public/css*: the application stylesheet.
    * *public/js*: the JavaScript libraries.
    * *public/js/bankingAPI.js* will be modified later to connect to a corebanking system through API calls.
    * *package.json*: the package dependencies file.
    * *Dockerfile*: file to build the Docker image.

 ## Part 2 - Subscribe to the banking API through the API Developer Portal